-The PTS maintains system integrity logs and ensures the logs accurately reflect the Platform Configuration Register (PCR) state.
-In addition to pre-boot and OS integrity state, the TPM can capture application integrity state.
+The PTS maintains measurement logs and ensures the logs accurately reflect the Platform Configuration Register (PCR) state.
+In addition to pre-boot and OS integrity state, the PTS can capture application integrity state.

 The PTS exposes interfaces for TNC Client (TNCC) and Integrity Measurement Collectors (IMC) software to extend PCRs and write to integrity measurement logs.
 The PTS converts platform specific integrity log entries into an interoperable format according to TCG integrity schema specifications.
-All log entries must be in the independent format before being sent over an IF-TNCCS interface.
+All log entries must be in the independent format before being sent over an IF-